 For the shoreline elevation anomalies the same considerations on accuracy apply as for the WSH estimates.
 The accuracy of the sediment balance estimates then mainly depends on the adequacy of the regression slopes fitted to the SEAs.
-For individual

-- 480 pixels, the average $1-\sigma$ CI of the Sen's slope is quite large (± 7.8 mm/year, resulting in an uncertainty of the pixel-wise sediment balance of ± 163 mm over 21 years).
+For individual pixels, the average 1- $\sigma$ CI of the Sen's slope is quite large ( $\pm 7.8$ mm/year, resulting in an uncertainty of the pixel-wise sediment balance of $\pm 163$ mm over 21 years).
 Sediment balances of individual pixels should therefore be interpreted with care.
 However, the total number of pixels for which sediment balances could be calculated is n=10,790, and the standard error of the lake sediment balance is therefore only 1.6 mm.
-The resulting deposition/erosion patterns (Figure 3) agree well with the expected patterns (see section above), which demonstrates the suitability of the approach. - The point sediment balances at individual pixels are sensitive to errors in the coregistration.
+The resulting deposition/erosion patterns (Figure 3) agree well with the expected patterns (see section above), which demonstrates the suitability of the approach.

+The point sediment balances at individual pixels are sensitive to errors in the coregistration.
 According to Nguyen et al. (2020), the random offset differences between Landsat 8 and Sentinel-2 can be reduced to less than 2 m in most of the pixels with the displacement() function in GEE.
-We thus tested the sensitivity of the lake sediment balance to a random error in coregistration by adding a random error with a normal distribution (μ =0, σ =2 m) to the determined displacements (both in x and y direction).
-The resulting lake sediment balance over the 22 years study period changed by +9 mm from -44 mm to -35 mm, which can be considered as an acceptable error range. - The uncertainty assessment above confirms the findings of previous studies (e.g., Tseng et al., 2016) that the accuracy of the waterline method greatly benefits from shallow slopes at the waterline, a sufficiently large number of shoreline pixels, and a low shoreline positioning uncertainty.
+We thus tested the sensitivity of the lake sediment balance to a random error in coregistration by adding a random error with a normal distribution ( $\mu$ =0, $\sigma$ =2 m) to the determined displacements (both in x and y direction).
+The resulting lake sediment balance over the 22 years study period changed by +9 mm from -44 mm to -35 mm, which can be considered as an acceptable error range.

+The uncertainty assessment above confirms the findings of previous studies (e.g., Tseng et al., 2016) that the accuracy of the waterline method greatly benefits from shallow slopes at the waterline, a sufficiently large number of shoreline pixels, and a low shoreline positioning uncertainty.
 Furthermore, our analysis benefits from a high relative vertical accuracy of the DEM, cloud-free meteorological conditions during the dry season, and strong natural fluctuations of the water level.
-With the exception of the availability of a high-resolution DEM, the factors named above are valid for hundreds of water bodies in the balance standard error of 10 mm, our approach can also be applied to ponds and reservoirs that are up to 40 times smaller than Lac Wégnia (i.e., average surface water areas of up to 2.5 hectares).
+With the exception of the availability of a high-resolution DEM, the factors named above are valid for hundreds of water bodies in the Sahel and beyond.
+Assuming similar boundary conditions for other water bodies in the region and an acceptable sediment balance standard error of 10 mm, our approach can also be applied to ponds and reservoirs that are up to 40 times smaller than Lac Wégnia (i.e., average surface water areas of up to 2.5 hectares).